THRASTRO/sofa.js/docs/era.refco.md

    Hohenkerk, C.Y., & Sinclair, A.T., NAO Technical Note No. 63,
    1985.

+   IAG Resolutions adopted at the XXIIth General Assembly in Birmingham, 1999, Resolution 3.

    Rueger, J.M., "Refractive Index Formulae for Electronic Distance Measurement with Radio and Millimetre Waves", in Unisurv Report S-68, School of Surveying and Spatial Information Systems,